WHAT IS TENS

 The following picture shows the approximate placing of the electrodes at the ankle:

 If you would like help with overactive bladder or feel frustrated that other approaches haven’t helped, come and see us.
 We have in-person and telehealth appointments available, bookings can be made through our website.
 We use the TENS machine in our practice as a low cost and effective technique, costing around $60 for the machine (December 2021).
-They can become quite costly with added features, for this treatment a simple TENS like the one shown above is fine.
+They can become quite costly with added features, for this treatment a simple TENS like the one shown above will work.

 (Overseas readers please note: TENS machines can not be shipped from Australia to other counties as they are a medical device.
-Please reach out to a pelvic floor physiotherapist in your country for further assistance.
+Please reach out to a pelvic floor physiotherapist in your country for further assistance.)